onzfonz/comp227/src/content/7/en/part7d.md

         └── main.88d3369d.js.map
 ```

-The <i>index.html</i> file located at the root of the build directory is the "main file" of the application which loads the bundled JavaScript file with a <i>script</i> tag:
+The *index.html* file located at the root of the build directory is the "main file" of the application which loads the bundled JavaScript file with a *`script`* tag:

 ```html
 <!doctype html>